Smoothingo/Zelda_Smooth/README.md

 *Please leave Feedback and Tipps*

+# Requirements

+Pygame -> run "pip install pygame" in your Terminal

+You have to have Pip installed in order to do that command

 # Start Guide

-*To run the game just go in the main.py in the folder Zelda_Botw_Kattner Youre free to use this code however you want.
+*To run the game just go in the main.py in the folder Zelda_Botw_Kattner and run it.
+Youre free to use this code however you want.
 (Note: I would love to see other Zelda_Botw Games)*

 # Credits